Boat Rental Spain

 Costa del Sol

 Malaga: This is another major commercial port with a number of marinas there.
-It is on the northern edge of the Costa del Sol and is a great starting point for your Costa del Sol sailing holiday.
+It is on the northern edge of the Costa del Sol and is a great starting point for your Costa del Sol sailing vacation.

 Benalmádena: An historic old Andalucian town with great beaches and the Tivoli theme park, this has a busy marina that you can access via Malaga or Marbella.

-Marbella: A major holiday resort in the middle of the Costa del Sol, it is a good base for a trip north or south depending on what you want to do on your trip.
+Marbella: A major vacation resort in the middle of the Costa del Sol, it is a good base for a trip north or south depending on what you want to do on your trip.

 Puerto Banus: Just to the west of Marbella is Puerto Banus, a seaside town with its shallow bay and large marina.